 An inverter takes the DC power from the batteries and converts it into AC power.
 This is how your RV will deliver power to your outlets when you’re not plugged into an external power source like shore power or a generator.

-However, it’s important to monitor your usage so your batteries don’t dip below 50% capacity, which can damage your batteries and significantly shorten their lifespan.
+However, it’s important to monitor your usage so your batteries don’t dip below 50% capacity, which can damage your batteries, make beeping noises and significantly shorten their lifespan.

 Using Shore Power